 So don’t let problems get out of hand, phone Breathing Space, where experienced advisors will listen and offer information and advice.

-ISSA Wales supports the social, emotional and spiritual wellbeing of BME and Muslim communities in Wales by using a culturally sensitive person centred approach that empowers our service users and challenges barriers and stigma that remain within society.
+ISSA Wales supports the social, emotional and spiritual well-being of BME and Muslim communities in Wales by using a culturally sensitive person centered approach that empowers our service users and challenges barriers and stigma that remain within society.

 The Living Life to the Full course is a life skills course that aims to provide access to high quality, practical and user-friendly training in life skills.

 We support people with learning disabilities, autism and mental health needs.
 We work across London and the South-East.
 You can see our services on our interactive map.